victor0210/simplejs/README.md

 * **LifeCycle: destroyed** (suggest to clear global setter)

 # TODO
-1. add compile for converting html-template to vnode
+1. rollup config for development and production